bas1c1/Go-Script/README.md

 <h1>This is programming language named "Onion"</h1>
 </div>

-Onion is an interpreted high-level general-purpose programming language.
-Its design philosophy emphasizes code readability with its use of significant indentation.
-This language is very comfortable.
+Onion is a dynamic and fast programming language for creating versatile and fast applications!
+It is currently under active development, but it is already ready for use!

 <h1 align="center"> Features </h1>